CivicActions/edscrapers/tools/dataset_metrics/README.md

 ## Metric Questions

-1. List of all domains scraped/parsed ordered by number of parsed pages (for both DATOPIAN & AIR).
+1. List of all domains scraped/parsed ordered by number of parsed pages (for both DATOPIAN & AIR)

+2. What domains (subdomains) Datopian touched and AIR didn't and How many items (resources) were extracted from them?

+3. What domains (subdomains) AIR touched and Datopian didn't?
+How many items were extracted from them?

 ## How to run metrics script

 - Clone this repo `git clone https://github.com/CivicActions/ckanext-edscrapers.git`